 A recent study published in the Harvard Business Review answers this question.
-Before unpacking the researchers’ findings, let’s examine public perceptions about women in leadership roles and the number of women who occupy leadership positions in the United States.
-Here are some startling statistics on leadership and wage inequality with some additional information to put the figures and women’s experiences in perspective:
+Before unpacking the researchers’ findings, let’s examine public perceptions about women in leadership roles, their lived experiences, and the number of women who occupy leadership positions in the United States.

-None of these results assume that because you’re a man, you believe in gender stereotypes, discriminate against women, or can’t also effectively lead.
-But, if you think you have room for improvement and maybe even unwittingly possess myopic views on gender, consider the following advice:
+None of these results assume that men automatically believe in gender stereotypes, discriminate against women, or can’t also effectively lead.
+Men always have room for improvement and may unwittingly possess myopic views on gender, and should therefore consider these tips.

-1) Stereotyping and denying women opportunities and equal pay doesn’t make us more powerful.
-It only makes us more insecure and limits the potential of our success.
+1) Stereotyping and denying women opportunities and equal pay doesn’t make men more powerful.
+It makes them more insecure and limits their success potential.

-2) If you’re in a leadership position, provide opportunities for women to speak.
+2) If a man works in a leadership position, they should provide women opportunities to speak.
 Men may interrupt more and listen less.
 That doesn’t make their input more valuable.
-As a leader, it’s your job to solicit everyone’s viewpoints.
+It’s a leader’s job to solicit everyone’s viewpoints.

-3) If you disagree with an idea, ask questions, and offer constructive feedback.
+3) If a man disagrees with an idea, he should ask questions and offer constructive feedback.
 Disagree with the idea, not the gender.
 Both men and women provide good and bad suggestions.

-4) Men can be quick to answer questions because they tend to be more confident in the workplace, largely the result of their dominance in the leadership space.
+4) Men can be quick to answer questions because they tend to be more confident in the workplace, largely due to their dominance in the leadership space.
 Those fast replies can be less thoughtful.
-Don’t equate confidence with ability.
+Men should not equate confidence with ability.

-5) Don’t feel threatened by women.
-Women work just as hard as men and they’re equally intelligent and capable.
-Let go of old stereotypes and welcome women to leadership positions.
+5) Men should not feel threatened by women.
+Women work just as hard as men, and they’re equally intelligent and capable.
+Men should let go of old stereotypes and welcome women to leadership positions.

 To help reduce the promotion of gender stereotypes in future generations, consider sharing these results with your son to inform him and with your daughter to inspire her.